 The Australian Human Rights Commission has a free online Workplace Cultural Diversity Tool to help businesses to assess themselves and enhance productivity through a culturally diverse workplace.

 Provides information about services offered to prospective skilled and business migrants, Victorian industry and employers, and migration agents.
 Find out more at Live in Victoria.

 Victorian employers seeking to connect with overseas qualified professionals in Victoria, can find information on employing overseas talent.

 The Victorian State Government Overseas Qualifications Unit (OQU) assists employers to appropriately interpret overseas education and qualifications.

 Only a registered migration agent can legally give immigration assistance in Australia, with or without cost.
 An agent can explain the visa options that are available to your prospective employee and recommend a suitable option should you decide to sponsor an international graduate on a permanent basis.
-Information to help you when using a migration agent, visit the DIBP - Using a migration agent in Australia.
+For information to help you when using a migration agent, visit Using a migration agent in Australia.
 To search for a registered migration agent, visit the Office of the Migration Agents Registration Authority (MARA).

-It is not compulsory to use a migration agent to lodge a visa or sponsorship application with the Department of Immigration and Border Protection.
-The Department has information on applying for a visa yourself.
+It is not compulsory to use a migration agent to lodge a visa or sponsorship application with the Department of Home Affairs.
+The department has information on applying for a visa yourself.

 Disclaimer: This page sets out information of a general nature obtained from government websites at the time of publication and does not constitute legal or migration advice.
 Check the websites referenced for up to date information and seek legal or migration advice from a lawyer or registered migration agent.